kqf/root-recipes/README.md

 if __name__ == "__main__":
     main()
 ```
 There is a limitation with `singledispatch`.
 It works only for the first positional argument.
 For example `ratio(a, b)` requires the types for both parameters to be validated.
-This can be achieved with [multimethod](https://github.com/coady/multimethod) library that has quite similar interface.
+This can be achieved with [multimethod](https://github.com/coady/multimethod) library that has a quite similar interface.

 ### Persistent cache (joblib)
-Usually, if one needs to plot the results of heavy, CPU intensive and time consuming computation on writes it in a separate `ROOT` file and then read this object each time they need to adjust the plot.
+Usually, if one needs to plot the results of heavy, CPU intensive and time-consuming computation one writes it in a separate `ROOT` file and then read this object each time they need to adjust the plot.
 This clutters the filesystem and it becomes difficult to track all those files
 ```python
 import ROOT
 import joblib